Retirement Fund Withdrawal Calculator

 Input Your Annual Rate of Return

-Provide the expected average annual percentage return your retirement fund will generate.
-A realistic return, often 4-6%, is key for accurate projections.
+Provide the expected average annual percentage return your retirement fund will earn.
+A realistic return is often 4-6%.

 4. 4